clokep/relapse/docs/code_style.md

 correctly handles the top-level option being set to `None` (as it will be if no sub-options are enabled).

-The [configuration manual](usage/configuration/config_documentation.md) acts as a reference to Synapse's configuration options for server administrators.
+The [configuration manual](usage/configuration/config_documentation.md) acts as a reference to Relapse's configuration options for server administrators.
 Remember that many readers will be unfamiliar with YAML and server administration in general, so it is important that when you add a configuration option the documentation be as easy to understand as possible, which